Nijeesh-bit/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 # Experiment-03 Implementation of Half Adder and Full Adder circuit

-# Implementation ofHalf Adder and Full Adder circuit
+# Implementation of Half Adder and Full Adder circuit
 #### NAME:Nijeesh NJ
 #### Register no.: 23010565
 ### AIM: